 - Join a Professional Organization

-- Career and Social Sites such as FaceBook and LinkedIn can provide professional networking opportunities
+- Career and Social Networking Sites such as LinkedIn, Facebook and Meetup can provide professional networking opportunities

 - Through your internship